Skip to Content

 Combining buttermilk and pumpkin in large liquid measuring cup.

-With the mixer on low speed, add the dry ingredients in three additions alternating with the pumpkin mixture.
+With the mixer at low speed, add the dry ingredients in three additions, alternating with the pumpkin mixture.
 Begin and end with the dry ingredients.

 Note the dough will be sticky!
 That is exactly how it should be.
 Scrape the dough into a ball.
 Place the dough into a smaller bowl, cover, and chill for at least 3 hours or until firm.